 Maybe the title of this post should be “No Volume Gift Card Churning.”
 Ever since I came back from Asia, I’ve been off my game.
 First, there was the fact that I had to re-read old posts to remind myself which stores were ms-friendly.
 Then this past week, I placed a $9,000 Amex gift card order…remembering shortly after that TopCashBack doesn’t offer cash back on denominations over $2,000.
 I called, cancelled, then placed another order one for $10,000 shortly after.
 Anyway, I haven’t had a chance to unload them yet but I plan on getting the family involved this time around.
 Since there are five of us, we can easily convert $10,000 worth of Amex gift cards to Visa in one day.
-It won’t be at the same store, but at least it will get done faster than if I was doing it alone.
+It won’t be at the same store, but at least it will get done faster.

 Recently, Target made some changes to their system, which has made reloading Redbird easier.
 Once the cashiers figure out which code to enter for Redbird reloads (from what I understand it’s 15), customers are asked to swipe the Redbird themselves, followed by the debit card.
 As a result, the cashiers are pretty hands-off and don’t even bother policing the card type being used.
 I don’t even hear the old “As a reminder, you can’t use Target gift cards to load these cards” anymore.
 Thanks to this new system change and the fact that I’ve found an ms-friendly CVS store in town, I’m keeping my manufactured spending activities more local.
 No more driving out of town, preying on clueless cashiers and avoiding 19 – 35 year-old males (“You go ahead.
 I’m trying to find my debit card” as I rummage through my purse, stalling for another cashier).